 What to Watch For |

-| Understand taxes & costs |
+| Understand taxes and housing costs |

 Helps your retirement dollars stretch further |

-Property tax, insurance, HOA, upkeep, utilities |
+Property tax, insurance, HOA fees, upkeep, and utilities |

 | Explore 55+ communities |

-Fees, rules, resale, long-term fit |
+Fees, rules, resale value, and long-term fit |

 | Downsize |

-Can free equity + reduce monthly expenses |
+Can free up equity and reduce monthly expenses |

-Taxes on sale, moving costs, emotional trade-offs |
+Taxes on sale, moving costs, and emotional trade-offs |

-| Buy a second/vacation home |
+| Buy a second or vacation home |

-Vacancy, repairs, local STR rules, taxes |
+Vacancy, repairs, local short-term rental rules, and taxes |

-| Real estate partnerships |
+| Use real estate partnerships |

-Legal structure, exit plan, clear agreements |
+Legal structure, exit plan, and clear agreements |

-| Reverse mortgage |
+| Evaluate a reverse mortgage |

 May unlock cash flow without monthly payments |

-Fees, repayment rules, estate considerations |
+Fees, repayment rules, and estate considerations |

-| 1031 exchange |
+| Consider a 1031 exchange |

-Can defer capital gains and keep money working |
+Can defer capital gains and keep money invested |

 Strict timelines and IRS rules |